So… you’ve pushed your bundle of joy out so the hard part must be over right? Wrong. Welcome to postpartum, my friend!

 Motherhood is hard as hell on your relationships.
 If you’re like me, and you don’t have many friends who have kids… you might feel isolated.
 You might feel left out and long for your “old” life.
 You’ll see your husband in passing and have energy only for a head nod.
 You’ll miss them… a lot.
 You’ll wonder if you’ll ever sleep in the same bed, or share a laugh together again.
 You’ll bicker about small things that don’t matter.

-Motherhood is hard as hell.
+Motherhood is hard as hell, and so is the postpartum period.
 Pregnancy takes a toll on your body.
 Childbirth does too.
 But it’ll all be worth it.
 You’ll look down at your baby, and your baby will look back up at you and you’ll know it’s worth it.
 It’s worth the tears and the pain and the loneliness.
 You’ll realize that these moments are precious and that your baby will never be this little again.
 One day, they’ll grow up and not need you and you’ll long for the newborn days.